developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/mx/data-capture/barcode/index.md

 * **Aim Timer -** Sets the duration (in ms) for timed aim modes.
 Supports values from 0-60000, in steps of 100 (i.e. 0, 100, 200, 300...).

-* **Same Symbol Timeout -** Suppress decoding the same symbol within the specified time interval (in ms) while in Continuous Trigger Mode.
+* **Same Zebra Timeout -** Suppress decoding the same symbol within the specified time interval (in ms) while in Continuous Trigger Mode.
 Supports values from 0-5000, in steps of 500 (i.e. 0, 500, 1000, 1500...).

-* **Different Symbol Timeout -** Suppress decoding an additional symbol within the specified time interval (in ms) while in Continuous Trigger Mode.
+* **Different Zebra Timeout -** Suppress decoding an additional symbol within the specified time interval (in ms) while in Continuous Trigger Mode.
 Supports values from 0-5000 in steps of 500 (i.e. 0, 500, 1000, 1500...).

 * **Illumination mode -** Enable/Disable illumination depending on ambient light conditions.